 Easier access to evening and weekend GP appointments in city

-Residents are set to benefit from easier access to evening and weekend appointments, being made available at GPs across the city.
+Residents can now benefit from easier access to evening and weekend appointments, being made available at GPs across the city.
 The new, improved service will see GP practices working together to offer patients appointments at more convenient times when they call their local practice.

 Patients will be able to make an appointment between 6.30pm to 8.30pm at night in the week and from 10am to 4pm on a Saturday and Sunday.
 These appointments are in addition to the usual GP surgery opening hours from 8am to 6pm.It means that when patients contact their doctor they will be offered appointments at an accessible time and day at surgeries in the city where appointments are available, which may not always be patients usual practice.